Mexico's Supreme Court upholds abortion rights nationwide, paving way for federal access

 MEXICO CITY, Sept 6 (Reuters) - Mexico's Supreme Court on Wednesday struck down a federal law criminalizing abortion, reaffirming an earlier ruling that criminal penalties for abortion were unconstitutional and allowing the federal healthcare system to provide services.

-Mexico's highest court, which consists of eleven justices, declared that criminal penalties for abortion were unconstitutional in 2021, but the ruling only applied to the northern state of Coahuila, where that case originated.
+Mexico's highest court, which consists of 11 justices, declared that criminal penalties for abortion were unconstitutional in 2021, but the ruling only applied to the northern state of Coahuila, where that case originated.

-Since then, the country's 32 states and the federal government have been slow to repeal their penal codes accordingly.
+Wednesday's ruling will increase abortion access throughout Mexico, marking a major victory for abortion rights advocates in the predominantly Roman Catholic country.

+It's also the latest in a wave of reproductive rights advancements across Latin America in recent years.
+In the United States, meanwhile, the Supreme Court struck down the national right to an abortion in 2022 and nearly 50 states have restricted access dramatically.

+"We wouldn't have this ruling if we didn't have the Coahuila one two years ago, but I would say that the one today has more reach, definitely in terms of access to abortion," said Isabel Fulda, deputy director of the Information Group on Reproductive Choice (GIRE), the advocacy group that brought the case.

-On Wednesday, the court sided with abortion rights groups in a challenge to the federal penal code and declared that the section of the national law that criminalized abortion could no longer take effect.
+The court sided with GIRE in a challenge to the federal penal code and declared that the section of the national law that criminalized abortion could no longer take effect.

+In a statement posted to X, formerly known as Twitter, the court said it found the abortion section of the federal penal code unconstitutional and that it violated the rights of those who can have children.

-The ruling opens the door for the federal healthcare system to provide abortions, which could become increasingly important as Mexico mulls centralizing healthcare services, abortion rights advocates say.
+The ruling opens the door for the federal healthcare system to start providing abortions, which could become increasingly important as Mexico mulls centralizing healthcare services, abortion rights advocates say.

-The abortion rights legal advocacy group that brought the case celebrated the decision in a post on X, formerly known as Twitter.

-"With this decision of the Supreme Court of Justice of the Nation, federal health institutions in the whole country will have to offer abortion services to women and people of gestational capacity who request it," said the Information Group on Reproductive Choice known as GIRE in Spanish.

 A representative for the National Secretary of Health, which oversees federal health services, did not immediately return a request for comment.

-Aguascalientes became the twelfth Mexican state to decriminalize abortion last month when the Supreme Court sided with GIRE in a similar challenge to that state's penal code.
+Since the court's decriminalization ruling in 2021, Mexico's 32 states have been slow to repeal their penal codes accordingly.
+Aguascalientes became the 12th Mexican state to decriminalize abortion last month when the Supreme Court sided with GIRE in a similar challenge to that state's penal code.

 ((Gabriella.Borter@thomsonreuters.com; 646 223 5942;))